hmrc/income-tax-mtd-changelog/README.md

 * New array `latencyDetails` added

 #### individuals-business-eops-api
-New API Version v3.0 is now available
+New API version v3.0 is now available

+For `Submit End of Period Statement for a Business` endpoint:
+* New error `RULE_BUSINESS_INCOME_PERIOD_RESTRICTION` added

 #### individual-calculations-api
-New API Version v5.0 is now available
+New API version v5.0 is now available

 For `Retrieve a Self Assessment Tax Calculation` endpoint:
 * The field `totalAnnuityPaymentsTaxCharged` is returned as decimal in both non-TYS and TYS request.